Expansion of Iterated Stratonovich Stochastic Integrals of Fifth, Sixth, Seventh and Eighth Multiplicities Based on Generalized Multiple Fourier Series: Expansion of Iterated Ito Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Multiple Fourier Series Converging in the Mean

 are independent standard Gaussian random variables for various $i$ or $j$ {\rm(}if $i\ne 0${\rm),} $C_{j_k\ldots j_1}$ is the Fourier coefficient {\rm(\ref{ppppa}),} $\Delta{\bf w}_{\tau_{j}}^{(i)}= {\bf w}_{\tau_{j+1}}^{(i)}-{\bf w}_{\tau_{j}}^{(i)}$ $(i=0, 1,\ldots,m),$ $\left\{\tau_{j}\right\}_{j=0}^{N}$ is a partition of the interval $[t, T],$ which satisfies the condition {\rm (\ref{1111})}. }

-It was shown in \cite{2007-2}-\cite{2013} that Theorem 1 is valid for convergence in the mean of degree $2n$ ($n\in \mathbb{N}$).
-Moreover, the complete orthonormal in $L_2([t,T])$ systems of Haar and Rademacher--Walsh functions also can be applied in Theorem 1 \cite{2006}-\cite{2013}.
-The generalization of Theorem 1 for complete orthonormal with weigth $r(x)\ge 0$ system of functions in the space $L_2([t,T])$ can be found in \cite{2018}, \cite{arxiv-26b}.
+It was shown in \cite{2007-2}-\cite{2013} that Theorem 1 is valid for convergence in the mean of degree $2n$ ($n\in \mathbb{N}$) and for convergence with probability 1 \cite{2018a}-\cite{12aa-afterxxx}, \cite{arxiv-26bb}.
+Moreover, the complete orthonormal systems of Haar and Rademacher--Walsh functions in $L_2([t,T])$ can also be applied in Theorem 1 \cite{2006}-\cite{2013}.
+The modification of Theorem 1 for complete orthonormal with weigth $r(x)\ge 0$ systems of functions in the space $L_2([t,T])$ can be found in \cite{2018}-\cite{12aa-afterxxx}, \cite{arxiv-26b}.
+The generalization of Theorem 1 (see Theorem~2 below) for the case of an arbitrary complete orthonormal system of functions in the space $L_2([t,T])$ and $\psi_1(\tau),\ldots,\psi_k(\tau)\in L_2([t, T])$ is given in \cite{2018a} (Sect.~1.11), \cite{arxiv-1} (Sect.~15).

 Thus, we obtain the following useful possibilities of the method of generalized multiple Fourier series.